glendmaatita/Tolkien/README.md

 Installation
 ------------
 The best way to install Tolkien is to use Composer to install it.
-Add this following requirement below to your composer.json file
+Add this following requirement section below to your composer.json file

     {
         "require": {
-            "tolkien/tolkien": "v0.5.0"
+            "tolkien/tolkien": "v0.5.*"
         }
     }